scottslowe/weblog/content/post/2017-05-10-ovs-day-openstack-summit.md

 url: /2017/05/10/ovs-day-openstack-summit/
 ---

 This is a "liveblog" (not quite live, but you get the idea) of the Open vSwitch Open Source Day happening at the OpenStack Summit in Boston.
-Summaries of each of the presentations are included below.
+Summaries of each of the presentations are included below.<!--more-->

 ## Kubernetes and OVN on Windows